MvvmCross/MvvmCross/readme.md

 This project was born from:

-- a branch of the MonoCross project, moving away from MVC and towards MVVM
+- a fork once long ago of the MonoCross project, moving away from MVC and towards MVVM
 - an extension project from http://www.cirrious.com
 - some ideas from MvvmLight
 - some ideas from ASP.NET MVC